awsdocs/amazon-ec2-user-guide/doc_source/viewing_metrics_with_cloudwatch.md

 ## Traffic mirroring metrics<a name="traffic-mirroring-metrics"></a>

 The `AWS/EC2` namespace includes metrics for mirrored traffic\.
 For more information, see [Monitor mirrored traffic using Amazon CloudWatch](https://docs.aws.amazon.com/vpc/latest/mirroring/traffic-mirror-cloudwatch.html) in the *Amazon VPC Traffic Mirroring Guide*\.

+## Auto Scaling group metrics<a name="autoscaling-metrics"></a>

+The `AWS/AutoScaling` namespace includes metrics for Auto Scaling groups\.
+For more information, see [Monitor CloudWatch metrics for your Auto Scaling groups and instances](https://docs.aws.amazon.com/vpc/latest/mirroring/traffic-mirror-cloudwatch.html) in the *Amazon EC2 Auto Scaling User Guide*\.

 ## Amazon EC2 metric dimensions<a name="ec2-cloudwatch-dimensions"></a>